imixs/imixs-workflow/src/site/markdown/quickstart/workitem.md

 ## Business data

-To manage the data of a workitem, the Imixs Workflow project provides the simple data object - called ItemCollection.
-A ItemCollection contains a list of items that can store any type of data.
-There are no restrictions in the amount or size of the data stored into an ItemCollection.
-See the following example how to use the ItemCollection object:
+To manage the data of a workitem, the Imixs Workflow project provides the simple data object - called _ItemCollection_.
+A [ItemCollection](../core/itemcollection.html) holds a list of _Items_ that can store any type of data.
+There are no restrictions in the amount or size of the data stored into an _ItemCollection_.
+See the following example:

     import org.imixs.workflow.ItemCollection;
     .....